aimee-mcneil-melville/ToDo-Full-Stack/README.md

 We want to be able to update and delete our tasks.
 But before we do that we need to be able to identify them.

-Add some code so that when we log out a task it gives the id number too. eg
+Add some code so that when we log out a task it gives the id number too.
+For example:

 ```sh
 $ ./todo list